SciML/DiffEqFlux.jl/README.md

 - `diffeq_rd(p,prob, args...;u0 = prob.u0, kwargs...)` uses Flux.jl's
   reverse-mode AD through the differential equation solver with parameters `p` and initial condition `u0`.
 The rest of the arguments are passed to the differential equation solver.
+The return is the DESolution.
 - `diffeq_fd(p,reduction,n,prob,args...;u0 = prob.u0, kwargs...)` uses
   ForwardDiff.jl's forward-mode AD through the differential equation solver with parameters `p` and initial condition `u0`. `n` is the output size